Bone disorders can be caused by injury, infection, or cancer, be inherited, occur as part of a child’s growth, or occur for no known reason.

 Bone disorders in children can result from causes that affect people of all ages, including injury, infection (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ), or cancer.
 Causes of bone disorders that affect mainly children typically involve the gradual misalignment of bones, which is caused by forces exerted on the growth plates as children are developing.
 A poor blood supply can also damage the growth plate, as can separation from the rest of the bone or even minor misalignment.
 Damage to the growth plate suppresses the growth of bones, distorts the joint, and can cause long-lasting joint damage (arthritis).

 Certain rare connective tissue disorders Overview of Connective Tissue Disorders in Children Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.
 Muscles, bones, cartilage, ligaments, and tendons are built... read more can also affect the bones.
 They include Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more , osteogenesis imperfecta Osteogenesis Imperfecta Osteogenesis imperfecta is a hereditary disorder that disrupts the proper formation of bones and makes bones abnormally fragile.
-Typical symptoms include weak bones that break easily.
-The diagnosis... read more , and osteochondrodysplasias Osteochondrodysplasias Osteochondrodysplasias are a group of rare hereditary disorders of connective tissue, bone, or cartilage that cause the skeleton to develop abnormally.
+This disorder is caused by mutations in certain genes.
+Typical... read more , and osteochondrodysplasias Osteochondrodysplasias Osteochondrodysplasias are a group of rare hereditary disorders of connective tissue, bone, or cartilage that cause the skeleton to develop abnormally.
 In osteochondrodysplasias, the growth... read more .
 Osteopetroses Osteopetroses Osteopetroses are a group of rare hereditary disorders that increase the density of bones and cause bones to grow abnormally.
 These disorders occur when the body does not recycle old bone cells... read more are other rare hereditary disorders that increase the density of bones, cause bones to grow abnormally, or both.

 Symptoms of Bone Disorders in Children

 Bone disorders sometimes cause painless deformities.
-Some deformities may affect a child’s ability to walk or use the limbs.
+Some deformities may affect a child’s ability to walk or use their limbs.

 Diagnosis of Bone Disorders in Children